sisso/rust-mud/docs/forums.md

+# Infinite grid

+## Simplified

+infinite, where you can find every cell, is a connected graph any cell, can connect any other cell on access a new cell, find nearest cell and do a search algorithm for each node that it open, need to generate it cell each cell is on seed (x,y)

+what to do if can not find a new path?
+- we spawn a new portal.
+- this means that the generation is not stable and require to be persistent.

+## Current

+a infinite grid of sector of size N, all sectors are always connected from 4 bounds. each sector is composed of NxN cells where all cells are connected to generate a new cell, you need to generate the sector. a sector has as seed (x,y) to generate the sector you need to select what doors (1..n) are connected to the border sector the border sector is a seed ((x1,y1), (x2,y2)) where x1+y1 > x2, y2 to create a stable seed

 # Hire, Buy, Own

 It is supported to hire, you pay, the follow you and get in any fight with you for an undefined amount of time.